TEACHING

 My teaching engages race, identity, and community in the United States.
 I am now especially focused on how the digital humanities can highlight ways of knowing and being that document institution-building and an empowered imaginary.
 I collaborate with my students on critical making projects rooted in questions of community, identity and power.

 Critical Making can be described as a process of material exploration and creation to promote understanding.
 By making objects linked to culture, the maker gains understanding about the subject.
-Critical Making is often associated with design and engineering education, but increasingly these activities are being incorporated into the humanities and social sciences because of the abundance of digital tools available to faculty and students.
+Critical Making is often associated with design and engineering education, but increasingly, these activities are being incorporated into the humanities and social sciences due to the abundance of digital tools available to faculty and students.

-Traditionally, I describe this process in my courses as scaled cognitive exercises.
-Meaning, these projects require my students to start an endeavor by exploring materials linked to a problem and then analyze and use that material to create a project using digital methodologies that clarify critical concerns.
+Traditionally, I describe this process in my courses as a series of scaled cognitive exercises.
+Meaning, these projects require my students to start an endeavor by exploring materials linked to a problem and then analyzing and using that material to create a project using digital methodologies that clarify critical concerns.
 I see digital space as a natural arena to engage the wider community in a public humanities practice that supports greater understanding about society.
-Whether within the structure of classes or in the context of guided research projects, my goal is to document those ideas shaping culture in the United States.
+Whether within the structure of classes or in the context of guided research projects, my goal is to document the ideas that shape culture in the United States.